-The first time I visited one of my sons in college was both a wonderful and awkward experience.
-He was thrilled to see us (thank goodness) and I held back tears of joy at seeing him for the first time since drop off six weeks earlier.
+The first time I visited one of my sons in college was a wonderful and awkward experience.
+He was thrilled to see us (thank goodness), and I held back tears of joy at seeing him for the first time since dropping off six weeks earlier.

 But we were on new and unsteady ground.
-This was my first visit to his world and I was far from sure how to proceed.
+This was my first visit to his world, and I was unsure how to proceed.

-DON’T visit the actual dorm room or risk being overcome with the urge to straighten, clean and restore the surroundings to their move-in day condition.
-If you do, foolishly, visit the dorm room, stay away from the bathroom.
-Just a word to the wise.
+DON’T visit the dorm room or risk being overcome with the urge to straighten, clean, and restore the surroundings to their move-in day condition.
+If you foolishly visit the dorm room, stay away from the bathroom — just a word to the wise.

-DO use this face-to-face visit as a chance to tell your almost adult child how proud you are of the journey she has taken and the initiative she has shown.
-No child tires of hearing of their parent’s pride.
-For me this was a chance to say some of the heartfelt things that were swept away on a sea of tears at drop-off a few months earlier.
+DO use this face-to-face visit to tell your almost adult child how proud you are of her journey and the initiative she has shown — no child tires of hearing of their parent’s pride.
+This was a chance to say some heartfelt things that were swept away in a sea of tears at drop-off a few months earlier.

 DON’T assume that everything is going perfectly well.
-College life is complex and as one of my kids put it, “a time of high highs and low lows.”
-It is all too common for college students to be swayed by other overpowering influence of social media into believing everyone else is managing their life better.
+College life is complex and, as one of my kids put it, “a time of high highs and low lows.”
+It is all too common for college students to be swayed by other overpowering social media influences into believing everyone else is managing their life better.

 DO listen, without interruptions, to the challenges of academic life and the pressure of social life in college.
-This concentrated time, without the many distractions of home, is a chance to hear how your college student is really faring.
+Without the many distractions of home, this concentrated time is a chance to hear how your college student is faring.

-DON’T offer platitudes and say that everyone goes through this process of adjustment.
+DON’T offer platitudes and say that everyone goes through this adjustment process.

-DO offer constructive advice, compassion and parental support.
-We are not here to help our kids solve their problems but rather to help them figure out their own solutions.
+DO offer constructive advice, compassion, and parental support.
+We are not here to help our kids solve their problems but to help them figure out solutions.

 DON’T draw out the visit.
-It is always best to leave our kids before they tire of us and have them wanting us to return.
+It is always best to leave our kids before they tire of us and have them want us to return.

 DO leave a little something when you go.
 A simple token like a note, a gift card to treat the roommates to a pizza or frozen yogurt, or a new pair of gloves will remind your child that he is loved long after you are on the interstate back home.